Thank you for reading our post, please rate this article at the end.

 - If your RV has slide-outs, check their seals.
 If a slide-out isn’t sealed well enough, it may be an easy entry point for rodents.

 There’s one easy way of spotting undesired openings in your RV.
-At night, you may have someone shine a light at different areas of the RV and look for spots inside where the light shines through.
-You may do the same during the day as well, but it may be more difficult to notice any openings if it is too sunny.
+At night, you may have someone shine a light on different areas of the RV and look for spots inside where the light shines through.
+You may do the same during the day, but it may be harder to notice any openings if it is too sunny.

-This method probably won’t allow you to spot all potential entryways in your RV, but it is good enough to get started with.
+This method probably won’t allow you to spot every potential entry point in your RV, but it is good enough to get started.
 Don’t neglect the importance of looking for entry points in other areas that you can’t check with a light source.

 After identifying gaps and holes, you need to seal them.
 There are many ways of sealing openings in RVs, with one easy solution being expanding spray foam.
-It is easy to apply, and it also quickly expands, dries, and seals the area of application.
+It is easy to apply and quickly expands, dries, and seals the area.

 Aside from that, the foam readily takes the shape of an opening, giving you a perfect seal if you do things right.
-However, with spray foam, you would need to be careful not to overdo it since large quantities of the foam could expand over a larger area than necessary and easily damage your RV.
+However, with spray foam, be careful not to overdo it, as excessive foam can expand beyond the area needed and damage your RV.

-Plus, there are some safety measures that you need to take in order to avoid particles of the foam getting into your body.
+Plus, there are some safety measures you need to take to avoid foam particles getting into your body.

 There is also a thing called steel wool.
-And we don’t mean the wool that is used for cleaning pans, we mean the kind that is designed to strip wood.
+And we don’t mean the wool used for cleaning pans; we mean the kind designed to strip wood.
 Rodents are not going to chew through a good layer of steel wool, so it’s a great way of covering up holes and openings.
 And since steel wool is flexible, it is rather easy to place where you need it.

-No matter which method of sealing you use, do the light test afterward to check whether the RV has been sealed properly.
-If not, repeat the procedure while keeping in mind that the light test isn’t going to work as a marker of sealing quality in all areas of your RV.
+No matter which sealing method you use, do the light test afterward to check whether the RV has been sealed properly.
+If not, repeat the procedure, keeping in mind that the light test isn’t a reliable indicator of sealing quality in all areas of your RV.

 Proper storage of an RV

-To keep rodents out of your RV, you can also change the location where it is parked.
+To keep rodents out of your RV, you can also park it in a different location.
 Relocating an RV isn’t going to make it 100%-rodent-proof, but it may be a good temporary solution if you can’t do repairs in your RV at the moment.

-There is an increased chance of rodents getting into your RV if you store it outdoors near fields and open areas.
-If possible, park your recreational vehicle away from grassy or wooded areas on a hard surface.
+There is a higher risk of rodents entering your RV if you store it outdoors near fields and open areas.
+If possible, park your recreational vehicle on a hard surface away from grassy or wooded areas.
 Rodents won’t go too far out from their colony in search of food or whatnot, so simply keeping an RV out of the reach of potential rodent habitat may do the trick.

 The best option would perhaps be to park your RV in a garage.
-If you have a garage that’s big enough to take in your RV, then go ahead and park it inside.
-But you would then need to make sure that the garage itself is rodent-proof.
+If you have a garage big enough to store your RV, go ahead and park it inside.
+But you would then need to ensure the garage itself is rodent-proof.

-Rodents are attracted by food remains, seasoning or any other food sources that could attract them.
+Rodents are attracted to food remains, seasoning, or other food sources.
 You should remove any food items from your RV, regardless of whether it is okay to keep them there.
-Don’t count on storing food in plastic bins or other containers since the rodents may be able to chew through them.
+Don’t store food in plastic bins or other containers, as rodents may be able to chew through them.

-Aside from that, do deep cleaning in your RV to ensure that there are no crumbs or other food remnants in it.
+Aside from that, deep-clean your RV to ensure there are no crumbs or other food remnants.
 Just like regular food, food remnants are going to strongly attract rodents to your RV.

-While your RV is in storage, you would also want to do frequent checkups to see whether or not a rodent has made it in.
+While your RV is in storage, you should also do frequent checkups to see whether a rodent has gotten in.
 Wherever you store your RV – whether at home or at a storage facility – inspect it as frequently as possible.
-If you have a motorhome, you should start its engine to scare away rodents that are located near the engine compartment.
+If you have a motorhome, you should start the engine to scare away rodents near the engine compartment.

-A thing that should be also kept in mind is that rodents are frequently looking for a place to live in winter.
-Thereby, when storing your RV in the winter, you should be extra careful with the storage preparation measures.
+Another thing to keep in mind is that rodents often look for places to live in winter.
+Therefore, when storing your RV in the winter, you should be extra careful with your storage preparation.

-In the winter, rodents will most likely be looking for warm materials to make nests out of.
-Most commonly, they use fabrics and sometimes also newspapers or other paper products to make nests.
+In winter, rodents will likely look for warm materials to build nests from.
+Most commonly, they use fabrics, sometimes newspapers or other paper products, to make nests.

-So before putting your RV away to storage, make sure to remove anything from it that may be used as nesting material, including towels, shirts, blankets, sofa covers, etc. And do this not only in winter but also at any time during the year when you store your RV.
+Before putting your RV in storage, remove anything that could be used as nesting material, such as towels, shirts, blankets, and sofa covers.
+Do this not only in winter but also at any time of year when you store your RV.

 Repelling Rodents

-No matter how brilliant your preventative measures are and no matter how clean your RV is, rodents may still be able to make it in.
+No matter how effective your preventive measures are or how clean your RV is, rodents may still get in.
 And if they do get into your RV, various rodent repellants become your last line of defense before you have to deal with an infestation.

-A good rodent repellant is peppermint oil – rodents don’t like its smell and try to avoid it.
-It generally works for RVers quite well.
+A good rodent repellent is peppermint oil – rodents don’t like its smell and try to avoid it.
+It generally works quite well for RVers.
 Peppermint oil also smells pleasant to most people, so it’s a natural way of keeping rodents away.
 And more importantly, peppermint oil is safe for people.

 On the other hand, peppermint oil can be quite a messy solution, especially in hard-to-reach areas.
-Due to this, there are variations of peppermint oil sold in pouches and specifically designed to repel rodents.
+As a result, there are various peppermint oil products sold in pouches and specifically designed to repel rodents.

 You may also improvise by soaking some cotton balls in peppermint oil and scattering them around your RV.
-Depending on the size of your RV, you may try 1 to 3 cotton balls soaked with peppermint oil in each compartment in your RV, e.g. the engine compartment, near the wheels, water/electrical basement compartment, kitchen cabinets, etc.
+Depending on the size of your RV, you may try placing 1 to 3 cotton balls soaked in peppermint oil in each compartment, such as the engine compartment, near the wheels, the water/electrical basement compartment, and the kitchen cabinets.

-And all in all, going for commercial peppermint oil solutions designed to repel rodents is the most convenient option out there.
-They are going to cost some money, but they are less messy and easier to use.
-In addition, they are going to come with instructions so you won’t have to do any kind of guesswork.
+Overall, choosing commercial peppermint oil solutions designed to repel rodents is the most convenient option.
+They will cost some money, but they are less messy and easier to use.
+In addition, they will come with instructions so you won’t have to do any guesswork.

-There are other rodent repellent products available out there, but peppermint oil is considered as the most convenient and human-friendly method.
+There are other rodent repellent products available, but peppermint oil is considered the most convenient and human-friendly option.
 Most importantly, it is quite effective at repelling rodents, so unless you have some specific requirements, stick to peppermint oil.

 What if rodents do make it into your RV?